There are two main ways to set up a Flask application on PythonAnywhere:

 - Starting from scratch using our default versions of Flask

 - Importing a pre-existing app using Manual configuration, and using a virtualenv

 The first option works well if you're just playing around and want to throw something together from scratch.
 Go to the Web Tab and hit Add a new Web App, and choose Flask and the Python version you want.

 The second option is described in more detail below

 Getting your code onto PythonAnywhere

 This guide assumes you've already managed to get your code onto PythonAnywhere.
-Check out the getting code in and out guide if you need to.
+Check out the uploading and downloading files guide if you need to.

 For the purposes of these examples, we'll assume your code lives at